nicolas-cusan/breakpoint-helper/README.md

   // Get the first breakpoint in the `bps` array. const match = bps[0];

-  // If the largest matching breakpoint is 'lg', the array will look
+  // If the largest matching breakpoint is 'lg', it will
-  // like this: `['lg', 'md', 'sm', 'xs',]`.
-The larges matching breakpoint
-  // name is the first in the array.
+  // be the first in the array `['lg', 'md', 'sm', 'xs',]`.

   switch (match) {
     case 'lg':